We've independently reviewed this article to make sure it's as accurate as we can make it.

 When your home was built and your HVAC and thermostat installed, your thermostat would have been placed in the optimal spot.
 At least it should have been.

-The optimal spot is somewhere where it can correctly sense room temperature.
+The optimal spot is somewhere where it can correctly sense room temperature, typically near an air intake or return.
 This means it’s not in the path of direct sunlight, drafts from windows or vents, too close to a bathroom or kitchen that gives off heat, and much more.

 If your thermostat is placed anywhere where it’s picking up rapid changes in temperature, such as the following, it needs to be moved.